dokku/dokku/docs/deployment/methods/images.md

 to Dokku may affect the performance of running applications.

-One solution is to build a finished Docker image on a CI service (or even locally) and deploy it directly to the host running dokku.
+One solution is to build a finished Docker image on a CI service (or even locally) and deploy it directly to the host running Dokku.

-1. Build image on CI (or locally)
+1. Build image on CI (or locally).

     ```shell
     docker build -t dokku/test-app:v12 .
     # Note: The image must be tagged `dokku/<app-name>:<version>`
     ```

-2. Deploy image to Dokku host
+2. Deploy image to Dokku host.

     ```shell
     docker save dokku/test-app:v12 | ssh my.dokku.host "docker load | dokku tags:deploy test-app v12"
     ```

-> Note: You can also use a Docker Registry to push and pull
+> Note: You can also use a Docker registry to push and pull
 > the image rather than uploading it directly.

 Here's a more complete example using the above method: